celo-org/rosetta/README.md

 ## What is Celo Rosetta?

 Celo Rosetta is an RPC server that exposes an API to:
- * Query Blockchain
+ * Query Celo's Blockchain
  * Obtain Balance Changing Operations
  * Construct Airgapped Transactions

-With a special focus on getting balanche change operations, provides an easy way to obtain changes that are not easily queryable using the celo-blockchain rpc; such as:
+With a special focus on getting balance change operations, Celo Rosetta provides an easy way to obtain changes that are not easily queryable using the celo-blockchain rpc; such as:

 * Gas Fee distribution